mfahadm8/simple-s3-head-object-application-aws-nested-sam/README.md

    * The AWS Lambda function configured to use a Private Subnet that has a route table entry pointing to a NAT Gateway in the Public Subnet, OR
    * An Elastic IP address assigned to the Elastic Network Interface (ENI) of the Lambda function that appears in the VPC

-This would avoid the need for you to configure a VPC Endpoint for DynamoDB.